Evans Head, New South Wales: History

-Evans Head is situated on the traditional lands of the Widje clan of the Bundjalung people.
+Evans Head is situated on the traditional lands of the Bandjalang clan of the Bundjalung people.

 Evans Head is named after a marine surveyor, Lt Evans, RN who carried out the first marine survey of the coastline in the area.

 The Evans Head Air Weapons Range is located near the town.
 It has been used by the Royal Australian Air Force since 13 July 1949.

 Heritage listings

 Evans Head has a number of heritage-listed sites, including: